Josué Flores

-Josué Odir Flores Palencia (born May 13, 1988, in Santa Ana, El Salvador) is a Salvadoran professional footballer.
+Josué Odir Flores Palencia (born May 13, 1988) is a Salvadoran professional footballer.

 Club career

-Nicknamed El Chino, Flores played as a midfielder for Alianza after signing a contract with the club starting in the Clausura 2011 tournament.
+Nicknamed El Chino, Flores was born in Santa Ana, El Salvador.
+He played as a midfielder for Alianza after signing a contract with the club starting in the Clausura 2011 tournament.
 He previously played for FAS and Isidro Metapán before joining Alianza.
 He was named as the most valuable player for the Apertura 2009 final, after scoring one goal and leading FAS to its seventeenth title.

 Zakho

 In October 2013, he signed with Iraqi team Zakho.

 During his first season abroad he made twelve appearances and scored four goals for Zakho as they finished in 10th position.
 Although his stay at Zakho ended once the conclusion of the season due to instability in Iraq, his impact on the field and off field was major that he became a fan favourite.

 International career

 Flores made his debut for El Salvador in a February 2010 friendly match against the United States.